► Model creation and configuration

 ► Model evolution and visualization

 Models are created mostly automatically.
-Some parameters can be adjusted by the user to take into account specific characteristics of the security such as the data fields to use (i.e. open, high, low close, bid, ask, volume), minimum price increment, transaction costs and the user's trading preferences.
+Some parameters can be adjusted by the user to take into account specific market characteristics such as the data fields to use (i.e. open, high, low close, bid, ask, volume), minimum price increment, transaction costs and the user's trading preferences.

 Model evolution is visualized in real-time and can be paused and resumed by the user at any time.
 Also it is possible to advance the model step-by-step.